Tropical Storm Elsa to become hurricane before reaching Florida Gulf Coast | Science-Environment

 Tornadoes were possible on Tuesday across Florida and on Wednesday in north Florida, southeast Georgia and the low country of South Carolina, the NHC said.
 Strong winds and rain slammed Key West on Tuesday morning and caused the streets to flood as the storm passed by offshore.

 The storm threatens to impede the search and rescue effort at the site of the condominium building collapse in Surfside, near Miami, where crews have sifted through rubble for 12 days in hopes of finding survivors.
-As of Tuesday morning, 32 people were confirmed dead and 113 were still unaccounted for, Miami-Dade Mayor Daniella Levine Cava said.
+As of Tuesday, 36 people were confirmed dead and 109 were still missing, Miami-Dade Mayor Daniella Levine Cava said.
 WATER REPLENISHED IN CUBA

 Farther south, Cubans breathed a sigh of relief as Elsa appeared to have caused little damage, while actually helping replenish reservoirs.
 The capital city of Havana awoke to overcast skies after a rainy night but no major flooding or damage on Tuesday.
 Cubans returned to the streets after authorities lifted a tropical storm warning, although heavy rains were set to continue in parts of the country.